 The Tahoe Fund was founded in 2010 as a registered non-profit corporation in the States of Nevada and California.
 The purpose of the Tahoe Fund is to become a major source of private funding for environmental projects around the Lake Tahoe Basin with an emphasis on recreation, conservation and education.
-This is accomplished through a 3-fold approach: (1) Fundraising, (2) Providing grants for implementing EIP (Environmental Improvement Program) projects, and (3) Public education and outreach.

 The Tahoe Fund acts as a catalyst for bridging the funding gap.
 At the time the Tahoe Fund was established, there was and continues to be a gap between the existing environmental needs and the continued decline in public funding for Lake Tahoe.
 This kind of public-private collaboration sends an important message to the federal government and the state governments of California and Nevada that the private sector values and is financially committed to environmental restoration at Lake Tahoe, providing our political representatives the support they need for increased public funding.